 Minimal ingredients – You only need 9 ingredients to make this pesto pasta and you may already have some of them.

 Great for lunch, dinner, picnics and barbecues – The great thing about this chicken and asparagus pasta is that it can be served warm or cold.
 It transports well so it’s a great option to take to gatherings or if you’re traveling.

 Grilling asparagus is my favorite way to prepare it.
 This Lemon Parmesan Grilled Asparagus is one of my favorite side dishes to make when we need a vegetable on our dinner plates.
 The grill gives the asparagus a hint of smoky flavor and it only takes about 3-5 minutes to cook.

 - Heat the grill to high.
 Mine is usually around 425°-450° when I add the asparagus.

 - Cut the woody ends off of the asparagus then lay them out in a single layer on a foil lined sheet pan.

 - Drizzle with olive oil and sprinkle with kosher salt and fresh ground black pepper.
 Toss them around until they are all coated.

 - Place the asparagus horizontally on the grill grates, cover with the lid and cook for about 2 minutes.

 - Use tongs to roll or flip them over once they have nice grill marks, then cook another 1-3 minutes depending on the size.
 The asparagus should be tender, but not mushy.

-Along with the pesto, there is also fresh lemon juice and shredded Pecorino Romano cheese.
-Pecorino Romano is a sheeps milk cheese.
-It’s similar to Parmesan cheeses, but has a sharper and saltier flavor.
-It’s also less expensive than Parmigiano Reggiano cheese, which is always what I recommend buying when you need parmesan cheese in a recipe.
+- Pecorino Romano – A sheep’s milk cheese.
+It’s similar to Parmesan cheese, but has a sharper and saltier flavor.
+It’s also less expensive than Parmigiano Reggiano cheese, which can be used in it’s place if you prefer.